Willington railway station

 The station was renamed Repton and Willington in 1855, with a notice on the platform: "Alight here for Repton School".
 The station closed in 1968 as part of the Beeching Axe, before being reopened in 1994.

-It was planned that both platforms will be extended by up to 16 metres by no later than 2012.

 Services

 All services are operated by CrossCountry.
 East Midlands Railway operate the station but none of their trains call here.
 The present station was constructed in 1994.
 It was planned as part of the Ivanhoe line which would run through to Loughborough, but as of 2024 this has yet to come to fruition.